oneeve8/kobble-data/content/markdown.md

 # Markdown Notes

 Click the pencil icon above to edit markdown in Kobble The Markdown view is separated into two windows: the Markdown syntax is in the top window and the result in the bottoms window.
+Both windows
+Keep the
-Toggle back to the paper icons to select
+(Toggle back to the paper icon to select result view only)

 Header = # before the heading (adding more hashtags makes headings smaller).
 Examples: